Mahmoud-Nabuwi/insurance-community/README.md

 # insurance-community
-community website  for all insurers and insured
+community website  for all insurers and insured people
+## social website